sajayprakash/megathread/README.md

 ### Windows

-- [Windows 10 LTSC](https://isofiles.bd581e55.workers.dev/Windows%2010/Windows%2010%20Enterprise%20LTSC%202021/) - Slightly less bloated version of Windows 10.
+- [Windows 10 LTSC 🌟](https://old.reddit.com/r/Windows10LTSC/wiki/acquisition) - Slightly less bloated version of Windows 10.
+It's not supposed to be used for personal use but I mean....😉😉
-- [Chris Titus Tech WinUtil](https://github.com/ChrisTitusTech/winutil) - Chris' Windows 10 Utility.
+- [Chris Titus Tech WinUtil 🌟](https://github.com/ChrisTitusTech/winutil) - Chris' Windows 10 Utility.
 Use it to debloat and tweak Windows.
+It's almost always a good idea to run it during each update of Windows.
 - [Simplewall](https://github.com/henrypp/simplewall) - Firewall for Windows.

 ### Linux

 - [Arch linux 🌟](https://archlinux.org/) - A lightweight and flexible Linux® distribution that tries to keep it simple.
 - [Fedora](https://getfedora.org/) - Fedora is a Linux distribution developed by the community-supported Fedora Project.
-- [Linux Mint](https://linuxmint.com/) - Linux Mint is a community-driven Linux distribution based on Ubuntu, bundled with a variety of free and open-source applications.
+- [Linux Mint 🌟](https://linuxmint.com/) - Linux Mint is a community-driven Linux distribution based on Ubuntu, bundled with a variety of free and open-source applications.
 - [Tails](https://tails.boum.org/) (**Live operating system for using the Tor/Onion network**) - Tails is a portable operating system that protects against surveillance and censorship.
 - [Qubes OS](https://www.qubes-os.org/) - A reasonably secure operating system.